dvd90/growth-interview-backend-enrichment/README.md

 ###### Examples for POST API:

-1. email - johndoe@disney.com should return be categorized as Likely because they're from a Grand company, even though there is no enrichment information about the user
+1. email - johndoe@disney.com should be categorized as Likely because they're from a Grand company, even though there is no enrichment information about the user

 ```json
 {